-

 Why measure malic acid?

-The dosage of malic acid is essential in several industrial contexts:
+Malic acid analysis is essential in several industrial contexts:

 • Quality control of food and cosmetic formulations